 As such, the District has two actuarial studies performed in order to comply with GASB Statements No. 74 and No. 75.
 One study determines the Net OPEB (non-VEBA) liability of the District for the projected cost of providing the opportunity for retirees and their dependents to buy health insurance.
 The other is to project the net OPEB liability (asset) for the projected cost of providing the defined benefit of the VEBA plan, set at \$650 per month from January 1, 2012 through December 31, 2018.
-Effective January 1, 2019 benefit is \$750 per month.
+Effective January 1, 2019 benefit is \$750 per month which increases by 2% each January 1, thereafter.